-Questions asked during telephone interview
+The questions asked during the telephone interview were standardised (Table 1).

 On average, the interview lasted 20 minutes.
 All patients who agreed to participate in the study were contacted post-biopsy and no patients withdrew their consent.
 The qualitative information was initially recorded on paper and then collated into a database.

 Statistical tests were performed using StatsDirect (http://www.statsdirect.com).
 The number of patients recruited into our study gives 80% power to detect a 20% difference between the two groups.
 The Fisher exact test was used to compare the patient reported rates of haemoptysis and pneumothorax against the rates from retrospective review of the hospital records, with no difference between the two groups evident in the results.

 Spearman rank correlation test shows a strong positive correlation between the immediate pain scores and shortness of breath scores (p = 0.0022).
 Positive correlation is also demonstrated between the immediate and one week pain scores (p = 0.0607).

 In total, 49 patients were recruited to the study over 15 months.
 There were 28 male and 21 female patients, with ages ranging from 34 to 87.